erikas-taroza/audiotags/example/README.md

-# id3tags_example
+# audiotags_example

-Demonstrates how to use the id3tags plugin.
+Demonstrates how to use the audiotags plugin.

 ## Getting Started